 APIs are the only visible parts of services in API-based service landscapes.
-The technical aspect of APIs has been widely discussed with description languages such as Swagger/OpenAPI.
-The non-functional aspects are harder to formalize, but can also benefit from a framework in which information can be represented and used.
+The technical aspect of APIs has been widely discussed with description languages such as Swagger and OpenAPI.
+The nonfunctional aspects are harder to formalize but can also benefit from a framework in which information can be represented and used.

-In the API space, numerous standards and best practices have evolved how APIs can be described and/or documented.
-However, there still is some uncertainty how to best combine these, and how to use them so that API description, documentation, and labeling can be combined.
-This presentation provides an overview of the existing approaches, how to use them, and proposes an additional layer on top of which API labeling becomes more unified, and thus more useful.
+In the API space, numerous standards and best practices have evolved to describe and document APIs, but there’s still uncertainty how to best use them to combine API description, documentation, and labeling.
+Erik Wilde offers an overview of the existing approaches, demonstrates how to use them, and proposes an additional layer on top of which API labeling becomes more unified, and thus more useful.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?